Box in Boiler Cost

 Cost to Service a Boiler

-A heating engineer may also spot issues when servicing your boiler and would likely fix any issues present there and then — albeit this could increase your bill.
+A heating engineer may also spot issues when servicing your boiler, and would likely fix any issues there and then — although this could increase your bill.

 Cost to Bleed a Radiator

-It would make a radiator more efficient, less noisy, and it would stop a pool of water from forming beneath it when in use (if this is occurring).
+Radiator bleeding improves heating efficiency, makes your system less noisy, and can help to prevent pools of water from forming beneath your radiators while in use.
 Bleeding a radiator can also address issues like cold spots, which would likely lower running costs.

 Cost to Move a Radiator

-And if you're thinking of adding a new radiator, you’d need to increase your budget by about £220 to £400.
+And, if you're thinking of adding a new radiator, you’d need to budget around £200 per radiator.

 What's Involved in Boxing in a Boiler?